STRIDES/NIHCloudLabAzure/tutorials/README.md

 + [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure): Documentation on how to spin up the resources needed to run Cromwell on Azure.
 + [Microsoft Genomics](https://learn.microsoft.com/en-us/azure/genomics/quickstart-run-genomics-workflow-portal): Run BWA and GATK using this managed service.
 Note that it uses Python 2.7 and thus is not compatible with AzureML (which uses Python 3), but you can run it from any other shell environment.
 + [Nextflow on Azure](https://microsoft.github.io/Genomics-Community/mydoc_nextflow.html): Run Nextflow workflows using Azure Batch.
-+ [NVIDIA Parabricks on Azure](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/benchmarking-the-nvidia-clara-parabricks-for-secondary-genomics/ba-p/3722434).
++ [NVIDIA Parabricks for Secondary Genomics Analysis on Azure](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/benchmarking-the-nvidia-clara-parabricks-for-secondary-genomics/ba-p/3722434).
 Follow this guide to run Parabricks on a VM by pulling the Docker container directly from NVIDIA.

 ## **Genome Wide Association Studies** <a name="gwas"></a>
 Genome wide association studies, or GWAS, are statistical analyses that look for associations between genomic variants and phenotypic traits.
-- This [NIH CFDE written tutorial](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud
+- GWAS tutorial is available in this simplified [notebook version](/tutorials/notebooks/GWAS).
-) walks you through running a simple GWAS on AWS, but can be adapted for Azure.
-Note that the CFDE page has a few other bioinformatics related tutorials like BLAST and Illumina read simulation.
-We also converted the GWAS tutorial to a simplified [notebook version](/tutorials/notebooks/GWAS) if you prefer that format.
+- This blog post [illustrates some of the costs associated](https://techcommunity.)microsoft.com/t5/azure-high-performance-computing/azure-to-accelerate-genome-wide-analysis-study/ba-p/2644120) with running GWAS on Azure

 ## **NCBI BLAST** <a name="blast"></a>
 The NCBI Basic Local Alignment Search Tool (BLAST) find regions of similarity between input sequences.